maheshlawnekar/Docker_cmd/README.md

-docker images                   to see all the images present in the local machine. docker search                   to find the images in docker hub docker pull centos              to download images from dockerhub to local machine.
+docker images                                                   to see all the images present in the local machine. docker search                                                   to find the images in docker hub docker pull centos                                              to download images from dockerhub to local machine. docker run -it --name mahesh ubuntu                             to give name to container